 The Lululemon Reversible (Un) is one of the least expensive (without sacrificing quality) mats in the yoga world.
 It offers the best quality for the price, ensuring exceptional traction and portability.
 Compared to mats that may deteriorate in quality after a few uses, the Lululemon (Un) will see you through hundreds of classes.

 The extra-thin material is not the best for a Yin class; however, most studios will offer a blanket that can give you extra support.
 The (Un) is lightweight and can be folded to fit in a suitcase or bag and can also be rolled the traditional way.
 If you do not wipe it down after a sweaty class, it may leave permanent stains on the material, though it does not affect its performance.
-The Un is a travel size of one of our favorite mats, the Lululemon Reversible.
+This is a wonderful option for those seeking an excellent deal on a high-quality mat.